 Can cervical cancer be avoided?

-The number of cases of cervical cancer has virtually halved since the 90's.
+The number of cases of cervical cancer has virtually halved since the 90s.
 Thanks to national screening programmes, death rates have fallen by almost two-thirds in the past 30 years.
 However, recent figures have indicated that screening uptake is at its lowest in decades.
-In 2018, 3 million women hadn’t had a smear test in over 3 and a half years.
+In 2018, three million women hadn’t had a smear test in over three and a half years.